DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.3.3 Organizational Roles and Responsibilities
   -  Senior Manager: has a responsibility for organizational security and to maximize profits and shareholder value
   - Security Professional: has the functional responsibility for security, including writing the security policy and implementing it
-  - Asset Owner: responsible for classifying information for placement or protection within the security solution
+  - Asset Owner: responsible for ✏️classifying information✏️ for placement or protection within the security solution
   - Custodian: responsible for the task of implementing the proscribed protection defined by the security policy and senior management
   - Auditor: responsible for reviewing and verifying that the security policy is properly implemented
-- 1.3.4 Security control frameworks **Focuses on the HOW**
+- 1.3.4 Security control frameworks **🔥🔥Focuses on the HOW🔥🔥**
   - A **security control framework**: It is a prescriptive set of cybersecurity safeguards and best practices to protect an organizations assets.
 It helps in implementing risk managment strategy. outlines the org's approach to security, including a list of specific security processes, procedures, and solutions used; it is important in planning the structure of an org's security solution; many frameworks to choose from, such as:
     -  **Control Objectives for Information Technology (COBIT)** ("moderately referenced" on the exam)
         - COBIT is a documented set of best IT security practices by ISACA
-        - Six key principles (Sally Has Daring Goals To Excel SHDGTE) :
+        - Six key principles (🟡Sally Has Daring Goals To Excel SHDGTE) :
-          - provide stakeholder value
+          - ✏️provide stakeholder value
-          - holistic approach
+          - ✏️holistic approach
-          - dynamic governance system
+          - ✏️dynamic governance system
-          - governance distinct from management
+          - ✏️governance distinct from management
-          - tailored to enterprise needs
+          - ✏️tailored to enterprise needs
-          - end-to-end governance system
+          - ✏️end-to-end governance system
     -  ISO 27000 series (27000, 27001, 27002, etc.).
           - 15408 evaluation Criteria
           - 22301  security and resilience
-          - **27001 (Focuses on WHAT and WHY)** information security standards/controls: Outlines a framework for implementing, maintaining and continually improving ISMS Information Security Management System (ISMS is a set of policies, processes and controls that helps organization protect thier information assets).
+          - **27001 (🔥🔥Focuses on WHAT and WHY🔥🔥)** information security standards/controls: Outlines a framework for implementing, maintaining and continually improving ISMS Information Security Management System (ISMS is a set of policies, processes and controls that helps organization protect thier information assets).
 ISO 27001 Guides organizations in identifying assets and assessing thier values and information risks AND implementing mitigating security controls based on ISO 27002.
 CLoud platforms all have ISO 27001.
-          - **27002 (Focuses on HOW)** information security guidance: Offers best practices and ontrol objectives related to key aspects of cybersecurity in support of ISO/IEC 27001.
+          - **27002 (🔥🔥Focuses on HOW🔥🔥)** information security guidance: Offers best practices and Control objectives related to key aspects of cybersecurity in support of ISO/IEC 27001.
 Focuses on cryptography, human resource security, operational security, and incident response.
 Serves as an official blueprint for orgs aiming to effectively safeguard information assets from cyber threats.
           - 27031 Business continuity
     -  **SABSA (Sheerwood Applied Business Security Architecture):**  is a framework and methodology for developing risk-driven enterprise information security architectures.
-It integrates security into the business processes and aligns security measures with business goals. provides a structured method for designing, implementing and managing security architectures.
+It 🧠integrates security into the business processes and aligns security measures with business goals🧠. provides a structured method for designing, implementing and managing security architectures.
     -  It provides a holistic, business-­driven approach to security architecture, encompassing everything from assessing business requirements to implementation and metrics.
     -  It is recognized for its comprehensive life cycle approach to security architecture, from assessing business requirements to establishing a “chain of traceability” through strategy, concept, design, implementation, and metrics stages
-    -  SABSA Lifecycle Phases:
+    -  SABSA Lifecycle Phases: 🟡 SDIM
-        - Strategy Phase: Understanding business context and defining security goals.
+        - ✏️Strategy Phase: Understanding business context and defining security goals.
-        - Design Phase: Developing the detailed architecture.
+        - ✏️Design Phase: Developing the detailed architecture.
-        - Implementation Phase: Deploying the security solutions.
+        - ✏️Implementation Phase: Deploying the security solutions.
-        - Management Phase: Ongoing management and adaptation of the security architecture.
+        - ✏️Management Phase: Ongoing management and adaptation of the security architecture.
-    -  **FedRAMP (Federal Risk and Authorization Managment Programme)** regulates cloud security for US Gov. FedRAMP specifies a set of security controls based on NIST SP 800-53.
+    -  **FedRAMP (Federal Risk and Authorization Managment Programme)** regulates 🧠cloud security for US Gov. FedRAMP specifies a set of security controls based on NIST SP 800-53.
 It provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
     -  FIPS 140-3 Security requirement for cryptographic modules
     -  NIST
           - 800-37 Risk Managment Framework